-The most diverse trail at CNC is .50 miles long of boardwalk, taking you between two different wetland marshes.
+The most diverse trail at CNC is a .5-mile-long boardwalk, taking you between two different wetland marshes.
 The marsh platform is a viewing area for migratory birds, Herons, Mallards and more.

 Make your way back into the Discovery Center and head down the stairs, where you can easily spend the rest of your visit!
-Start off with the animals and insects, with skulls and bones galore, remnants of the wildlife that once walked these grounds.
+Start off with the exhibits of animals and insects, with skulls and bones galore, remnants of the wildlife that once walked these grounds.
 Grab a feather and check out the microscope, looking at the beauty of what lies beneath.
 Search through the rocks and minerals to see which one is the sparkliest, shiniest or just your favorite.

-Bonus Activity – Don’t miss a chance to check out a Discovery Backpack for fun adventures around the nature center.
-They are FREE for members (and a nominal fee otherwise.)
+Bonus Activity: Don’t miss a chance to check out a Discovery Backpack for fun adventures around the nature center.
+They are FREE for members (and a nominal fee otherwise).

 The Nature Exchange

-Natural objects from all over the World are here, and you can bring them home by bringing in natural treasures of your own and trade them in for points.
+Natural objects from all over the world are here, and you can bring them home by bringing in natural treasures of your own and trade them in for points.
 There are rules that must be followed, but with enough points you can bring home up to 3 items per visit.

 Explore Your Watershed

-Further into the exhibit you will find a Virginia Opossum, nestled tight in its home, a faux worm bin, where kids can see how creating a worm bin turns organic material into healthy soil.
+Further into the exhibit you will find a Virginia Opossum, nestled tight in its home, and a faux worm bin, where kids can see how creating a worm bin turns organic material into healthy soil.
 Look up and see if you can spot the Eastern Screech Owl.
 Climb on the giving tree, and try to find 10 things to love about the tree.
 We bet you can find more!